Jury Service Informational Videos

 - Educational hardships require a copy of the class schedule showing the time of day conflicts.

 - Another common hardship involves residency - when the prospective juror has moved or plans to move outside of Spokane County prior to the scheduled jury duty.
-In this instance, the Court requires written notification of the current physical address and county of residence.
+In this instance, the Court requires verification of the current physical address and county of residence.

 - Please refer to our FAQ's page for additional information on being excused from Jury Duty.